Divjee/SimpleNodeJs/README.md

 This will create needed container and connection to the database(Postgres)

 Now we can use the app.
+To run the app type in the terminal

+    node app.js